sangstar/gpteach/README.md

 ## Quickstart
 An example implementation is below.

-You can start by loading the `ChunkGenerator` object, which gets wikipedia article text and splices it into sections.
+You can start by loading the `ChunkGenerator` object, which gets Wikipedia article text and splices it into sections.

 ```
 from gpteach.data_preparation import ChunkGenerator